thewh1teagle/vibe/README.md

 # Add translation 🌐

-1. Copy `en.json` from `locales` folder
+1. Copy `en` from `desktop/locales` folder to new directory eg `pt-BR` (use [bcp47 language code](https://gist.github.com/thewh1teagle/c8877e5c4c5e2780754ddd065ae2592e))
-2. Create new file eg `ru.json` (use [bcp47 language code](https://gist.github.com/thewh1teagle/c8877e5c4c5e2780754ddd065ae2592e))
+2. Change every value in the files there, to the new language and keep the keys as is
-3. Change every value to the new language and keep the keys as is
+3. create PR / issue in Github

-4. create PR / issue in Github
+In addition you can add translation to [Vibe website](https://thewh1teagle.github.io/vibe/) by creating new files in the `landing/locales`.

 # Build 🛠️